postmanlabs/labs-docs/src/pages/docs/designing-and-developing-your-api/versioning-an-api/managing-git-changes.md

 1. If there are unstaged changes, you can add them by selecting **+ Stage**.
 If you want to review the changes before adding them, select **View Diff**.
 1. To commit the changes to the active branch, enter a commit message and select **Commit changes**.
 If you want to commit the changes to a new feature branch instead of the active branch, select **Create a new branch for this commit** and enter a branch name before committing.

-    > If you configured a remote repository but haven't configured a local repository, you do not need to commit your files before pushing.
+    > If you configured a remote repository but haven't configured a local repository, you don't need to commit your files before pushing.

 1. Select **Push** next to a commit to push the changes to the remote repository.
 If there are changes in the remote repository, you'll be prompted to [pull the changes](#pulling-changes) before pushing.